mateyct/startup/README.md

 - Users can securely sign in
 - Several users can join together in a game
 - On their turn, drawer will receive a random prompt to draw
-- Other players will guess what it is as the first draws
+- Other players will guess what it is as the first player draws
 - Each player guess is shown as they are made
-- Total player guess counts are stored (overall between sessions)
+- Player with the most correct guesses wins
-- Players can view the leaderboard of most correct guesses overall
+- Players can view the leaderboard of most wins overall

 ### Technologies